parndt/refinerycms-messages/readme.md

 # Messages engine for Refinery CMS

-__A basic messages system to add into the Ruby on Rails content management system Refinery CMS.__
+__A basic audio/video/media messages system to add into the Ruby on Rails content management system Refinery CMS.__

+## What this is for

+This is to add functionality to your website to allow people to publish audio files (or video files or any other media really) with a title and a description by hooking into the Files capability of Refinery CMS.

 ## How to use